 Being with horses, whether it be grooming and handling them, or riding them can be of huge benefit to increase confidence and self-esteem for all sorts of people, including those with physical or mental disabilities.

-We welcome adults and children and are able to cater for those with a wide range of disabilities.
+We welcome adults and children and are able to cater for those with a wide range of disabilities and additional needs.

 If you think horse riding or horse grooming could be something you would like to try, or you think it might be helpful for a person you care for, please email firstname.lastname@example.org or call us on 01728 746916 to discuss your individual requirements.

 Valley Farm has a range of mounting blocks with room for helpers to assist with mounting our gentle patient horses and ponies.
 There is a wide range of tack and equipment available; western saddles, sheepskin saddles, side saddles, vaulting rollers and surcingles etc. Many people with various disabilities have found that this has enabled them to enjoy their riding more than with a conventional saddle.